ImanJowkar/Nginx/loadbalancer/README.md

 }

 ```
-in active monitoring the server try to connect the backend server (5 second by default) if the backend server doesn't responsed the server doesn't send any request to backend server.
+in active monitoring the server try to connect the backend server (5 second by default) if the backend server doesn't responsed, Nginx doesn't send any request to backend server.

 **all worker processes in nginx use a shared memory, because they have to use the same information about the backend server**